What are arteriovenous malformations?

 Talk with your healthcare provider about the risks and benefits of your treatment options.

 What are possible complications of arteriovenous malformations?

 The main concern with AVMs is that they may cause uncontrolled bleeding (hemorrhage).
 A small percentage of AVMs bleed.
-But those that do can have severe effects.
-They may result in death.
+This can cause severe effects that may even result indeath.